Police arrest parents who complained in school WhatsApp group. The Times 29/03/25

 Is it possible for two opposing things to be true at the same time?
 I looked at Bishop Budde’s history on Wikipedia and it seemed to tick all the progressive boxes even to the extent that in, “… August 2020, Budde offered the benediction at the closing of the second night of the 2020 Democratic National Convention.”
 So, can someone who has a declared political bias deliver such a message, in an arena designed to get maximum publicity and still claim that it is on the right side of the Matthew 22:21 test?
 Whatever Bishop Budde’s political opinions are, when she speaks from the pulpit she represents the faith, not the Church or, any other viewpoint.
 That some saw her speech as an ambush, worthy of Trumps opponents, would explain why not everyone supports the view of Rev’d Benjamin Cremer.
 If we take another example, that of the last Archbishop of Canterbury who by any definition was left of centre.
 He espoused many Christian appeals to support his view of the oppressed, which to others would seem to be highly selective.
 In the end he chose the reputation of the Church rather than the protection of the innocents.
 Should all his teachings now be tainted by his actions?
 If The past Archbishop of Canterbury or, Bishop Budde speak from the pulpit with a motivation other than that inspired by the scriptures have they then crossed a line?

 I was interested in the latest spat between Elon Musk and Keith Starmer due to the equal amounts of heat, light and pure miss information that it generated.
 I refer, of course, to the governments response to a demand for a public enquiry into the ‘Asian grooming’ scandal and Musk’s barrage of attacks on Starmer and Jess Phillips (Under-Secretary of State for Safeguarding and Violence Against Women and Girls) refusal to hold one.
 However, we have hardly started this saga before there is a challenge to the terms commonly used to describe the abusers.
 I have put the term ‘Asian grooming’ in inverted commers because a report issued by the Labour Party put the term, ” “grooming gangs” in inverted commas and suggested that using the term in relation to Muslims was racist.”
-(The Times 09/01/25) I take the view that if it is an accurate description, backed up by empirical evidence, then it is not be racist.
+(The Times 09/01/25) I take the view that if it is an accurate description, backed up by empirical evidence, then it is not racist.
 It does become racist if the term is applied to all Asian men and not to a group of criminals who share a common ethnicity.

 Moving on, amidst all the flag waving and talk of threats to democracy (Sounds familiar?) we should be able to acknowledge that two things can be true at the same time.
 On the one hand, we could say that Mr Starmer might have a point when he questions Mr Musk’s motivation for all his attacks on the UK government.
 One suspects that Mr Musk concentrates his incredible intellect on the issue of the moment and then moves on to the next target, be it Mars, electric cars, DOGE, social media or, a socialist foreign government.
 I am sure that the issue of the Asian groomers shocked him and he felt that he had the means and the power to influence UK policy.
 However, it would be more convincing if he had shown the same energy in the case of the 320,000 missing children that crossed the US southern border under the Biden administration.
 The August 2024 report, issued by the DHS Inspector General (see link below) should be well known to him and claims that they weren’t really missing because no one was really looking for them (see Note 1) demands his attention and energy to cut through the wilful misinformation surrounding the trafficking of children in the US.
 On the other hand, reading from the progressive playbook, Mr Starmer immediately blamed everything on the fabled far right.
 As the Times reported he, “accused politicians such as Kemi Badenoch, who have backed a new inquiry, of “amplifying what the far-right is saying” and “jumping on the bandwagon” to gain attention.”
 (The Times 09/01/25) This does a great disservice to labour MP Anne Cryer, who was shouted down when she first raised the issue; also the Times reporter Andrew Norfolk was called racist when he exposed the scandal in 2011.
 Labour MP Sarah Champion was accused of being Islamophobic when she spoke up for victims.
 These and many others were not far right politicians, Mr Starmer!